telugutechvidya/cloudkart-microservices/docs/Installation/01-frontend-setup.md

 http://<YOUR-SERVER-PUBLIC-IP>
 ```

-You should now see the **CloudKart landing page** with product categories.
+You should now see the **skillupworks landing page** with product categories.

 ---